Create a participatory budget

-Participatory budgeting meets two important trends that our democracy is currently facing: Citizens who want to be more involved and municipal coffers who are empty.
+Participatory budgeting meets two important trends that our democracy is currently facing: Citizens who want to be more involved and empty municipal funds.
 Many municipal expenditures are mandatory and not open to discussion.
 However, there is room for manoeuvre when it comes to voluntary benefits: will the youth club be renovated or the open-air swimming pool?
 Will the equipment on the playground be replaced?
 What should money be spent on and where should savings be made?

 It can make sense to combine participatory budgeting with a citizens' council.
-At random (approx. 60-100) citizens are selected, the proposals for a participatory budget are worked out and addressed to the politicians, e.g. in the form of a report on the party programme.
-Politicians are not necessarily more competent in every field.
+Citizens (approx. 60-100) are selected at random, the proposals for a participatory budget are worked out and addressed to the politicians, e.g. in the form of a report on the party programme.
+Politicians are not necessarily competent in every field.
 Suggestions from citizens can help to remedy this situation.

 The process for participatory budgeting is strongly dependent on the structures and workflows of administration and politics.
 The following four phases serve as orientation:

 - Preparation phase: If the key points for the process are clear, it takes 1 to 2 hours to set up online participation.